-In fiscal year ending June 30, 2023, the overall equity increased from \$78,610,399 to \$81,335,452 mostly attributable to higher interest income as interest earnings on fund reserves began to improve in the latter part of the fiscal year 2022.
-In fiscal year ending June 30, 2024, the overall equity further increased by \$5,586,306 from \$81,335,452 to \$86,921,758.
-The net increase is primarily coming from the interest income on fund reserves and net reduction on allowances for loans and insurance losses resulting from the reversal of the allowance on loan losses on account of partial recovery of interest on two Multi-Family loans from the cash proceeds at maturity of the bond securing the loans.
+The overall equity at fiscal year ending June 30, 2024 was \$86,921,758; \$5,586,306 higher than the overall equity of \$81,335,452 of fiscal year ending June 30, 2023 primarily attributable to the interest income on fund reserves and net reduction on allowances for loans and insurance losses resulting from the reversal of the allowance on loan losses on account of partial recovery of interest on two Multi-Family loans from the cash proceeds at maturity of the bond securing the loans during the fiscal year 2024.
+In the second quarter of fiscal year 2025 ending December 31, 2024, the overall equity further increased by \$1,077,207 primarily coming from the interest income on fund reserves.